 Single Location and Single Date

 If you need historical rainfall data for only a single location and a single date, you can use a weather history page such as Weather Underground.
 For example, the following URL will give you weather history data for Herndon, VA.

-If you need access to a solution that can handle multiple locations and multiple dates, then a more robust option such as Visual Crossing Weather is likely the best for you.
-It is available in various forms including a Microsoft Excel add-in, a standalone web page, and a web services API.
+If you need access to a solution that can handle multiple locations, then a more robust option such as Visual Crossing Query Builder is likely the best for you.
+Data is available in CSV, Excel and JSON formats for easy download, scheduling or direct API query.

 You can find historical rainfall and other metrics from various sources.
-If you need data for only a single location and date, a site such as Weather Underground can be used to view historical weather data easily.
-However, if you have need data for multiple dates and locations, a more robust weather data source such as Visual Crossing Weather can get you the data that you need without the slowness and frustration of the more basic consumer web page options.
+If you need data for only a single location and date, a site such as Visual Crossing History Dashboard can be used to view historical weather data easily.
+However, if you have need data for multiple dates and locations, a more robust weather data source such as Visual Crossing Query Builder can get you the data that you need without the slowness and frustration of the more basic consumer web page options.
 In addition, if you need the weather data in an analysis tool such as Excel, Google Sheets, or a database, then Visual Crossing Weather is the far better option.